vineetha0905/IntelliCivic/README.md

 ## Key benefits

-- Easy sign‑in with Aadhaar + OTP (no passwords to remember).
+- Easy sign‑in with Phone Number + OTP (no passwords to remember).
 - Quick registration with automatic address fill from your location.
 - Clear status tracking for reported issues.

-# Civic